-- 1 Turn the main power Key Switch (A) to the off position. - 2 Press and hold the Wand Switch (E). - While holding the wand switch turn the main power key switch to the on position. - 4 Continue to hold the wand switch until the Wand Indicator (M) turns green. - 5 Release the wand switch. - 6 The Display (D) will now display "SVCTEST" and current battery voltage and speed control status (SCS). - 7 The function of each switch and indicator is described below. - 8 To exit this mode, turn the main key switch to the off position.
+- 1 Turn the main power Key Switch (A) to the off position. - 2 Press and hold the Wand Switch (E). - 3 While holding the wand switch turn the main power key switch to the on position. - 4 Continue to hold the wand switch until the Wand Indicator (M) turns green. - 5 Release the wand switch. - 6 The Display (D or R) will now display "SVCTEST" (AXPTM models) or "t" (ST models), the current battery voltage and speed control status (SCS). - 7 The function of each switch and indicator is described below. - 8 To exit this mode, turn the main key switch to the off position.

-INPUT INDICATORS (SEE FIGURE 6 FOR PANEL DISPLAY & BUTTON LOCATIONS):
+INPUT INDICATORS (SEE FIGURE 6 FOR PANEL DISPLAY & BUTTON LOCATIONS): SCS / GREEN LIGHT:

-SCS:

 Speed control status signal.
 This is an output from the speed control to the main control unit that indicates the status of the speed control.
-Normally this indicator will be displayed whenever the key is on.
-If there is a speed control fault this indicator will flash the fault code produced by the speed control.
-Refer to the speed control section for details on these codes.